 Maret School is an independent, co-ed, college-preparatory day school in Washington, DC, with 650 students in grades K-12 all on one campus.
-Founded as an international school in 1911, Maret has a long tradition of exploring and embracing the cultures and concerns of other nations.
+Founded in 1911 as a school for international students, Maret has a long tradition of exploring and embracing the cultures and concerns of other nations.

 Welcome to Maret!